Working with Kamala – and bracing for Trump: How Starmer is preparing for US election

 If Ms Harris wins the US presidency then there is a huge prize on offer for Sir Keir.
 This has all the hallmarks of being a relationship between a British prime minister and US president not seen since the days of the ideological bedfellows Margaret Thatcher and Ronald Reagan, when the so-called special relationship was actually special.

-Harris, like Starmer, was a prosecutor before entering politics, and the pair take almost identical approaches to the need to build on international legal structures and take on populist nationalism.
+Ms Harris, like Sir Keir, was a prosecutor before entering politics, and the pair take almost identical approaches to the need to build on international legal structures and take on populist nationalism.
 There is not a frontline issue where they disagree and ideologically they are both too right-wing for their own party activists but sit easily on the establishment social democratic big state left.

 Insuring against Trump

-Sir Keir, foreign secretary David Lammy and all their advisers have known for a long time now that there was always a strong chance of a second term for President Trump.
+Sir Keir, foreign secretary David Lammy and all their advisers have known for a long time now that there was always a strong chance of a second term for Mr Trump.

-Mr Lammy had said some distinctly diobliging things about Mr Trump when he was just a Labour MP after the 2016 US election, so he has had some way to go to make up lost ground.
-But it was noticeable that he defended Trump over inflamatory comments on Nato, saying the former president was right to say Nato members should pay their way.
-He has also drawn close comparisons with himself and Trump’s rightwing vice presidential nominee JD Vance.
+Mr Lammy had said some distinctly disobliging things about Mr Trump when he was just a Labour MP after the 2016 US election, so he has had some way to go to make up lost ground.
+But it was noticeable that he defended Mr Trump over inflammatory comments on Nato, saying the former president was right to say Nato members should pay their way.
+He has also drawn close comparisons with himself and Mr Trump’s right-wing vice-presidential nominee JD Vance.

-The reason that Sir Keir was keen for a meeting with Mr Trump on his recent trip to New York was becase he knew that bridges needed to be built if the most important alliance in the West was to flourish.
+The reason that Sir Keir was keen on a meeting with Mr Trump on his recent trip to New York was because he knew that bridges needed to be built if the most important alliance in the West was to flourish.
 The meeting appeared to be very positive.

 But the legal case brought by the Trump campaign over Labour’s help for Ms Harris may now derail some of the work which was carried out.